codemation/pyql/README.md

 All Rows & Specific Columns from employees, Combining Specific Rows & Specific Columns of tables positions & departments

-Note: join='xTable' will only work if the calling table has a f-key reference to table 'xTable'
+Note: join='x_table' will only work if the calling table has a f-key reference to table 'x_table'

     # Multi-table Join with conditions
     db.tables['employees'].select(